Ward 14 Construction & Transit Updates

 The temporary diversion is due to traffic restrictions in the Pape-Riverdale area required to accommodate Ontario Line construction.

-This detour was originally scheduled to begin on February 16th but was postponed due to inclement weather.
+This detour began in late February 16th, 2025 but was postponed to later in the month due to inclement weather.
 However, the detour is now proceeding and will remain in place until later in 2026.

 Read the TTC’s notice for more information on the detour.
 Please note this notice still shows the previously scheduled detour start date of February 16th.

-TTC to Stop Accepting Tickets, Tokens & Day Passes After June 1st
+TTC No Longer Accepting Tickets, Tokens & Day Passes

-The TTC will no longer accept TTC youth/senior tickets, tokens and day passes after June 1st, 2025.
+The TTC is no longer accepting youth/senior tickets, tokens and day passes.

 Read the TTC's update to learn more.